 “For those who have tended to think that Princeton has only recently put such emphasis on the creative and performing arts, it’s good to be reminded that the Creative Writing Program has made such a large impact for so very long.
 It is, quite simply, the best in the country.”

 — Paul Muldoon

-It was also during Keeley’s leadership that the program moved to the former Nassau Street School at 185 Nassau Street, where it expanded with the rapid growth of student interest in the creative arts in the early seventies.
-Edmund Keeley was succeeded as director by James Richardson (1981 to 1990), whose period as director saw the arrival of Toni Morrison and Paul Muldoon.
-Following Richardson, the program was briefly directed by A. Walton Litz (1990 to 1992), and then by Paul Muldoon (1993 to 2002), Edmund White (2002 to 2006), Chang-rae Lee (2006 to 2010), Susan Wheeler (2010 to 2015), Tracy K. Smith (2015 to 2019), and Jhumpa Lahiri (current).
+Under Keeley’s leadership the program moved to the former Nassau Street School at 185 Nassau Street, where it expanded with the rapid growth of student interest in the creative arts in the early seventies.
+Edmund Keeley was succeeded as director by award-winning poet James Richardson (1981 to 1990), whose period as director saw the arrival of Toni Morrison, who won the Nobel Prize for Literature during her Princeton tenure, and Pulitzer Prize-winning poet Paul Muldoon.
+Following Richardson, the program was briefly directed by A. Walton Litz (1990 to 1992), and then by Paul Muldoon (1993 to 2002), and Edmund White (2002 to 2006).

 On January 20, 2006, in a report presented to the University’s Board of Trustees, former University President Shirley Tilghman heralded a sweeping initiative for Princeton “not only to expand its programs in the creative and performing arts, but to establish itself as a global leader in the quality of its offerings and in their integration into a broader liberal arts education.”

 The result was the formation of a new Center for the Creative and Performing Arts, thereafter named the Lewis Center for the Arts in honor of its lead patron, Peter B. Lewis ’55.